View Current

 Section 3 - Membership

-1. Three (3) representatives, external to the University, with expertise in gallery/museum practice and industry
+6. Three (3) representatives, external to the University, with expertise in gallery/museum practice and industry;

-2. One (1) First Nations representative external to the University
+7. One (1) First Nations representative external to the University;

-3. One (1) CDU academic staff member with relevant experience
+8. One (1) CDU academic employee with relevant experience; and

-(5) Membership of the CDU Art Gallery Advisory Committee is by honorary appointment however, the University will cover or reimburse reasonable travel costs of Committee members to attend meetings of the Committee as necessary and with the approval of the Chair.
+(5) Membership of the Art Gallery Advisory Committee is by honorary appointment.
+The University may cover or reimburse reasonable travel costs of Committee members to attend meetings of the Committee as necessary and with the approval of the Chair.

 Top of Page